Fallen Blossoms: Production

 Morimoto's play had originally been written for and performed by the Bungakuza theatre troupe.
-The films consists of an entirely female cast, showing no male characters at all; also, all scenes are filmed solely within the geisha house, and not one single shot in the film is repeated.
+The film consists of an entirely female cast, showing no male characters at all; also, all scenes are filmed solely within the geisha house, and not one single shot in the film is repeated.

 Reception and legacy

 In his 1979 book To the Distant Observer: Form and Meaning in the Japanese Cinema, film historian Nöel Burch rated Fallen Blossoms as "one of the most remarkable community portraits ever filmed", and Alexander Jacoby (in A Critical Handbook of Japanese Film Directors: From the Silent Era to the Present Day, 2008) titled the film the "acknowledged masterpiece" of its director.
 The British Film Institute included Fallen Blossoms in its 2020 The best Japanese film of every year – from 1925 to now list.

 A print of the film is preserved at the National Film Archive of Japan.